 This legislation would present serious risks to law enforcement and could make it impossible to confirm if an armed person is indeed carrying legally.

 - Unlike with driver’s licenses, police often have no way to verify the validity of an out-of-state permit—meaning they would be unable to confirm if a person presenting a carry permit is a law-abiding gun owner.
-And because some bill would even allow concealed carry by people from states with no permit whatsoever, out-of-state visitors would be armed without being screened by a background check—and law enforcement would have no permit to evaluate.
+And because the bill would even allow concealed carry by people from states with no permit whatsoever, out-of-state visitors would be armed without being screened by a background check—and law enforcement would have no permit to evaluate.

-- Law enforcement organizations have denounced concealed carry reciprocity—including the Fraternal Order of Police, the International Association of Chiefs of Police, the Police Foundation, and the Major Cities Chiefs Association, which includes the Chiefs of Police and Sheriffs of the sixty-six largest law enforcement organizations in the country.National Law Enforcement Partnership to Prevent Gun Violence, April 15, 2013, available at: http://bit.ly/14AQyJE.
+- Law enforcement organizations have denounced concealed carry reciprocity—including the Fraternal Order of Police, the International Association of Chiefs of Police, the Police Foundation, and the Major Cities Chiefs Association, which includes the Chiefs of Police and Sheriffs of the sixty-sixth largest law enforcement organizations in the country.National Law Enforcement Partnership to Prevent Gun Violence, April 15, 2013, available at: http://bit.ly/14AQyJE.

 The gun lobby has been trying to pass reciprocity legislation for over two decades.